microsoft/qsharp-compiler/src/Passes/README.md

 # Q# Passes for LLVM

-This library defines LLVM passes used for analysing, optimising and transforming the IR.
+This library defines [LLVM passes](https://llvm.org/docs/Passes.html) used for analysing, optimising and transforming the IR.
 The Q# pass library is a dynamic library that can be compiled and ran separately from the rest of the project code.
-While it is not clear whether this possible at the moment, we hope that it will be possible to write passes that enforce the QIR standard.
+While it is not clear whether this possible at the moment, we hope that it will be possible to write passes that enforce the [QIR specification](https://github.com/microsoft/qsharp-language/tree/main/Specifications/QIR).

-## What does LLVM passes do?
+## What do LLVM passes do?

-Before getting started, we here provide a few examples of classical use cases for LLVM passes.
+Before getting started, we here provide a few examples of classical use cases for [LLVM passes](https://llvm.org/docs/Passes.html).
+You find additional [instructive examples here][1].

 **Example 1: Transformation**.
-As a first example of what LLVM passes can do, we look at optimisation.
+As a first example of what [LLVM passes](https://llvm.org/docs/Passes.html) can do, we look at optimisation.
 Consider a compiler which compiles

 ```c